Rzeszów State Archive (Archiwum Państwowe w Rzeszowie), and Sub-archive in Sanok

 The Bochnia sub-archive (Oddział w Bochni) has Jewish metrical records from six towns, including from the town of Bothnia.

-For the inventory of Jewish records held in the state sub-archive in Bochnia, click here.
+To search for Jewish records held in the Bochnia sub-archive, click here.

 The Nowy Sącz sub-archive (Oddział w Nowym Sączu) has metrical records from four towns – Grybów, Muszyna, Nowy Sącz, and Stary Sącz.
 There are also important sets of municipal documents (not specifically Jewish) from some of these and other towns in the region.
 Fond 15, for instance, with municipal records from Nowy Sącz, has 16 files with valuable information on the Holocaust in the town.
 In a similar way, Fond 18 contains files with Holocaust-period material from Krynica.

-For the inventory of Jewish records held in the state sub-archive in Nowy Sącz, click here.
+To search for Jewish records held in the Nowy Sącz sub-archive, click here.

 The Tarnów sub-archive (Oddział w Tarnowie) has Jewish metrical fonds from seven towns in the region, including from Tarnów itself and Dąbrowa Tarnowska.
 The large Fond 276, whose files are otherwise all from Tarnów, also contains two index books, from Nowy Wiśnicz and Tarnopol, both of which are likely to have ended up in this collection by mistake.
 All the other known Jewish metrical records from Nowy Wiśnicz are held in the state archives in Bochnia and Kraków.

-For the inventory of Jewish records held in the state sub-archive in Tarnów, click here.
+To search for Jewish records held in the Tarnów sub-archive, click here.

 Other Jewish Galician archival records in southern Poland